Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies: Results

 \subsubsection{Constant Model of the True Bias}

 We first consider the results for the constant model of the true bias.

 {\bf Train on Negative and Positive Controls}

 We train on both negative and positive controls.
-Figures \ref{fig:Optum_AllControls_Hypertension}, \ref{fig:CCAE_AllControls_Hypertension}, \ref{fig:MDCD_AllControls_Hypertension}, \ref{fig:MDCR_AllControls_Hypertension}, \ref{fig:IMSG_AllControls_Hypertension}, \ref{fig:JMDC_AllControls_Hypertension}, \ref{fig:NHIS_NSC_AllControls_Hypertension}, \ref{fig:CUMC_AllControls_Hypertension}, and \ref{fig:Panther_AllControls_Hypertension} report effect size estimates for all negative and positive controls for the nine databases as well as the percentage of posterior intervals containing the true effect size.
-The number of effect sizes that were tested are reported on the figures.
+Figure \ref{fig:Optum_AllControls_Hypertension} shows the effect size estimates for all negative and positive controls as well as the percentage of posterior intervals containing the true effect size for the Optum database of the hypertension data set.
+The coverage for the calibrated and uncalibrated methods using the hypertension data set for all nine databases is displayed in Table~\ref{tab:TableHypertension}.

 For Optum, CCAE, MDCD, MDCR, and Panther, the calibrated procedure results in posterior intervals that are closer to 95\% than the uncalibrated procedure.
-However, the other five databases had varying results.
-For the CUMC, JMDC, and IMSG databases, for the hazard ratio of one, the uncalibrated procedure performed slightly better than the calibrated procedure.
-For the other hazard ratios, the calibrated procedure performed better than the uncalibrated procedure.
-For the NHIS NSC database, the uncalibrated procedure performed slightly better for the hazard ratio of 1 and 1.5, and the calibrated procedure performed better for the hazard ratio of 2 and 4.
+However, for the other four databases, CUMC, JMDC, NHIS NSC, and IMSG, for the hazard ratio of one, the uncalibrated procedure performed slightly better than the calibrated procedure.
 Figure \ref{fig:RMSE_AllControls_Hypertension} shows the RMSE calculated for each database.
 The uncalibrated procedure has higher error than the calibrated procedure, when considering all hazard ratios combined.

 {\bf Train on Only Negative Controls}